-5.2.2.
+4.2.2.
 Conditions or monitoring for receiving jobseekers' allowance

-In a developed country context, job search monitoring is the process of checking whether unemployed workers are engaging in sufficient search activity to qualify to receive unemployment benefits or unemployment insurance.
+In a developed country context, "job search monitoring is the process of checking whether unemployed workers are engaging in sufficient search activity to qualify to receive unemployment benefits or unemployment insurance.
 This can mean checking up on search methods, time spent searching, and employer contacts made.
 Monitoring is usually backed up by the threat of withdrawing benefits (sanctions) for people who are not sufficiently active in their job search.
 Benefit sanctions may also be imposed for declining a suitable job offer or for other administrative infractions."
-(Linden & Shastry, 2012).
+(Linden & Shastry, 2012)

-There is some evidence that monitoring the search behaviour of unemployment benefit recipients is effective, even without sanctions attached (such as losing unemployment benefit).
+There is some evidence that monitoring the search behaviour of unemployment benefit recipients is effective in some studies, even without sanctions attached (such as losing unemployment benefit).
 A review of the empirical literature on the impact of monitoring and sanctions in the EU and the US suggests a positive impact of monitoring: five out of seven studies report a positive effect of monitoring on job search and employment (McVicar, 2020).
 Sanctions are also found to have some effect on search: the author reviews 12 studies and concludes that all of them find a positive effect on employment.
-However, the nature, duration, and severity of sanctions vary widely across countries, so it is difficult to draw conclusions on the optimal design of sanctions.
+However, the nature, the duration, and the severity of sanctions vary widely across countries, so it is difficult to draw conclusions on the optimal design of sanctions.

-Imposing conditions around job search, self-employment, or volunteering in community projects will likely be difficult to enforce.
-The theoretical literature suggests that monitoring and sanctions can benefit the economy if the monitoring costs are reasonable, but this may not be true in practice (Boone et al., 2007).
+Imposing conditions around job search, self-employment, or volunteering in community projects will likely be difficult to enforce The theoretical literature suggests that monitoring and sanctions can induce benefits for the economy as long as the monitoring costs are reasonable, and this may not be true in this case (Boone et al., 2007).
 It may be possible to monitor job search as part of job search assistance programmes through labour centres or through a job search platform.
 An online job search platform might allow low-cost monitoring of job search effort (e.g. number of job applications submitted on the platform) but monitoring offline job search through labour centres would be more difficult.

 It can also be very difficult to set conditions to encourage jobseekers to actually find work.
-One study compares the effect of the French national career guidance programme to a combined programme where participants received a monthly cash transfer conditional on their participation in the French national career guidance program.
-Cash transfers lead to a significant increase in programme participation (which mainly entails meetings with counsellors) and sharply reduced dropout rates.
+One study compares the effect of the French national career guidance programme to a new programme where participants received a monthly cash transfer for a two-year period totalling up to €4,800, conditional on their participation in the French national career guidance program.
+Cash transfers lead to a significant increase in program participation (which mainly entails meetings with counsellors), and sharply reduced drop-out rates.
 As a result, there is a large increase in the job offers, vocational training and career building workshops proposed to the young jobseekers.
 However, jobseekers did not respond to increased opportunities: there is a significant reduction in employment over the first six months and only a minor increase in income relative to those receiving just the guidance programme.
 This suggests that jobseekers can comply narrowly with the conditions attached to the transfer without the combined programme having any effect on employment (Aeberhardt et al., 2020).
 However, this is not the ideal study design because we do not observe the effect of a cash grant without conditions on employment.